jescalan/cli-js/readme.md

 cli-js
 ------

-Tiny, fast command line interface to [cdnjs](http://cdnjs.com/) with fuzzy package search and a public api for easy integration into other node apps.
+Small, fast, and well-tested command line interface to [cdnjs](http://cdnjs.com/) with fuzzy package search and a public api for easy integration into other node apps.

 ### Installation